University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Major_Project/major_project.md

 *[Reference Prac, `Genome Assembly I` and `Genome Assembly II`]*

-Use the knowledge that you have learned in Prac `Genome Assembly I` and `Genome Assembly` to *de novo* assemble the reference genome of your designated strain.
+Use the knowledge that you have learned in Prac `Genome Assembly I` and `Genome Assembly II` to *de novo* assemble the reference genome of your designated strain.
 Assess your assembly quality  (If you want to run QUAST with reference, you can use the provided S288c genome as reference).

 ### Step 2, variant calling